 Equitable distribution is based on fairness, which is why you want the assistance of a high-asset divorce attorney familiar with New Jersey law and how area judges perceive fairness in divorce cases.
-A lawyer from MR. Men’s Rights Divorce & Family Law of New Jersey can effectively tell the story of the sacrifices, work, and effort you put into the marriage and building your wealth.
+A lawyer from Men’s & Fathers’ Rights Divorce Lawyers by Schultz & Associates, LLC can effectively tell the story of the sacrifices, work, and effort you put into the marriage and building your wealth.
 The quality of the evidence and the strength of the arguments will carry the day when these decisions are made, whether by a judge or during negotiations for a high-net-worth divorce settlement.

 Can Alimony Be Awarded in a High-Net-Worth Divorce?